 By Steve K.

 I would describe the relationship between mental illness or disorder, and alcohol or other drug dependency, as a strong one.
 However, it is important not to consider them as the same condition.
-In the fellowship of Alcoholics Anonymous (AA), it is very common for members in recovery from alcoholism to still suffer from other mental illnesses and disorders.
+It is very common for people in recovery from addiction to still suffer from other mental illnesses and disorders.

 There is a common, but complex cause and effect relationship between mental illness and addiction, 1) the sufferer drinking to escape the symptoms of their depression, anxiety etc resulting in substance dependency, 2) addiction to alcohol/drugs resulting in or exacerbating mental health problems and 3) genetic/environmental factors resulting in a common origin for both the mental disorder and addiction.

-My concern in relation to the Twelve-Step philosophy of AA, is with the tendency of some to consider the Twelve Steps as a ‘cure all’.
-Sufferers of clinical mental health difficulties would be wise to seek help professionally for their mental health problems, and not assume, as some do, that their alcoholism is the primary problem and that the solution is the program.
-The good news is that it’s possible to recover from alcoholism, developing spiritually and morally, despite still suffering from mental health difficulties, episodically or chronically.
+There is often a misconception in relation to the Twelve-Step model of recovery from addiction, with the tendency of some to consider the Twelve Steps as a ‘cure all’.
+Sufferers of clinical mental health difficulties would be wise to seek help professionally for their mental health problems, and not assume, as some do, that their addiction is the primary problem and that the solution to their mental health difficulties is the program.
+Recovery is good for our well-being in general, but not a panacea for all the ills that we suffer as human beings.
+The good news is that it’s possible to recover from our addictions, developing spiritually and morally, despite still suffering from mental health difficulties, episodically or chronically.

 The co-founder of AA, Bill Wilson, is a good example of someone who suffered from depression well into his recovery from alcoholism.
 It is well documented that he suffered from episodes of depression as a young man, well before the onset of his alcoholism, during his alcoholism, and for at least 20 years into his recovery from alcoholism.
 Wilson engaged in extensive psychoanalytical therapy for his depression from approximately 1943 – 1949, and insights gained from his therapy influenced the writing of the ‘Twelve Steps & Twelve traditions’.